NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 <h3 align="center"><b>🔺FOURIER ANALYSIS🔺</b></h3>

 Since the outline of the object at this stage is nothing but a curve in the 2D complex plane, its shape (like any other curve) can be represented as a superposition of sine and cosine waves.
 Namely, by their corresponding Fourier Series.
 This is true for any curve.
 The arguments and amplitudes of these sine and cosine curves can be determined via Fourier analysis.
 Numpy offers a module that applies the FFT (Fast Fourier Transform) algorithm to 2D arrays, and extracts the shape's Fourier coefficients and frequencies.

 The superposition of sine and cosine graphs is but a large sum of these two functions.
-In the complex plane, addition of sines and cosines can also be represented by complex exponential functions of equvalent frequency.
-This means that the outline can be approximated via the addition of complex exponential functions of varying amplitudes and frequencies.
+In the complex plane, addition of sines and cosines can also be represented by complex exponential functions of magnitudes and frequencies as provided by FFT.
+Complex exponential functions in turn can be represented by rotating vectors in the complex plane.
+This means that the outline can be approximated via the tip to tail addition of the vectors, with magnitudes corresponding to the FFT's x and y values (magnitudes), and frequencies corresponding to the FFT's frequencies.

 I applied the FFT algorithm and extracted the outline's fourier coefficients in the form of x, y points, along with their corresponding frequencies.
 I made sure to center these frequencies and their coefficients in a symmetric manner around f = 0hz.